kevindavee/microservice-with-docker-and-k8s/README.md

-# Kevin Dave's Docker and Kubernetes Course Example Project
+# Microservice with Docker and Kubernetes

 Creating a sample microservice architecture using two types of implementation.
 The first one is using Docker only and the second one is using Kubernetes